DynamoDS/PythonNet3Engine/README.md

 ## Deployment

 The repository uses the release branch to deploy to [Dynamo Package Manager](www.dynamopackages.com).
+As well as to public Nuget: https://www.nuget.org/packages/DynamoVisualProgramming.PythonEngine.PythonNet3 (Make sure to update the binary version in Directory.build.props before releasing and match it to the version that will be deployed after release)

 The package `PythonNet3 Engine` is a dynamo package that is consumed by dynamo users using the Package Manager.
 The following explains the deployment process to continously push updates to that package.